VIR Fellowship Program

 How to Apply

-Applications for fellowship positions are accepted through ERAS, and interviews are granted after review of medical school transcripts, USMLE transcripts, letters of recommendation, personal statement, and CV.
+Applications for fellowship positions are accepted through ERAS.
+Interviews are granted after review of medical school transcripts, USMLE transcripts, 3 letters of recommendation, current photograph, along with CV and personal statement.

 Fellowship Program Coordinator